pingdaze/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 1. Register the upkeep for your contract as explained [here](/docs/chainlink-keepers/register-upkeep/).
 Because this example has high gas requirements, specify the maximum allowed gas limit of 2,500,00.

-1. Once registration is confirmed, you will notice that an upkeep has been done.
+1. Once registration is confirmed, you will notice that an upkeep has been completed.

    ![BalancerOnChain Upkeep History](/images/contract-devs/keeper/balancerOnChain-history.png)